 Guessing adds an error component to scores.
 Suppose that a test-taker has a probability 0.5 of selecting the right option.
 She may be lucky and gets an average score of 60%, or unlucky and gets a score of 40%.
 In both cases, her success score is mismeasured.
 If the test consists of many items, the law of large numbers ensures that the measurement error converges to zero.
 But for practical reasons, most tests have a limited number of items.
-The chance factor also depends on examinees' abilities and the number of options per item.
 Insofar as the scoring rule is not intended to reward chance, efficient marks should adequately correct for it.